chyneyee/ReadingJournal/Manga/Detective_Conan/Volume_06.md

 ### Case 016 - [Twin Brothers Case](https://detectiveconan96.fandom.com/wiki/Volume_6#Mysterious_Brothers_Case)

 #### Gadgets Introduced - [Detective Boys Badge](https://www.detectiveconanworld.com/wiki/Detective_Boys_Badge)
-* Communicate with each other from a distance and also has an emitter).
+* Communicate with each other from a distance and also has an emitter.

 <br>